Friday, July 28, 2017

 By the time we were dumped off in HCMC (Ho Chi Mihn City, also known as Saigon) it was a 16 hour elapsed ride.
 But overall, those beds were a lifesaver, and the trip wasn’t too bad beside the shenanigans at the border.

 Because these busses drop you off in some undisclosed location, you really have no idea where in the city you are and you have no local currency, so you know that first taxi ride is going to be a total rip off as the drivers know you are lost and they have no pity.
 We gave our driver the hotel address and he said it would be at least $35.
 Man, this guy was ambitious.
 I offered him ten bucks and he took it, which was a sure sign I was being hosed.
-We loaded our gear into the taxi and he drove for about four blocks and stopped in front of our place – the Polygon Hotel, an eight story, incredibly scrawny building that held only three rooms per floor and was indeed polygon shaped.
+We loaded our gear into the taxi and he drove for about four blocks and then stopped in front of our place – the Polygon Hotel, an eight story, incredibly scrawny building that held only three rooms per floor and was indeed polygon shaped.
 The first taxi rip-off in any country is what I called the “tourist tax”.
-It should only happen once per country.
+It should only happen once per country, otherwise you are an idiot.

 From here we walked half a block down to the covered Ben Thanh market and had a look around.
 The first thing we noticed was that it was much, much cleaner than the markets in Cambodia.
 Secondly, the vendors were more aggressive and nearly physically blocked you when you tried to pass their stalls, and God help you if you actually expressed a casual interest in something hanging from one of their racks, which I did, at a belt vendor.
 I left wearing a $7 leatherish belt that is going to work oh so well for holding my shorts up.
-I also discovered a brand new user for durian.
+I also discovered a brand new use for durian.
 We were standing at one of the fruit stalls and the vendor started giving his best banana sales pitch to a tourist.
 As he was talking, he took his cigarette and stuck it into one of the spines of a durian, much like Eddie Van Halen would jam his smoke into the tuning pegs of his guitar before winding up a magnificent guitar solo.
 This only increased my love for the incredible durian fruit.

 Magnus had been looking for chess sets and found a nice one with carved stone figures for about $17 so he was very happy, and I can imagine a lot of chess games coming my way during our many upcoming bus rides around the country.
-He was so eager to try it out we went and found a lady with a sidewalk cart, cooler, a few plastic chairs and a table, and ordered a can of Saigon beer and a Sprite and cracked out the chess set while the ladies continued roaming the market.
+He was eager to try it out so we went and found a lady with a sidewalk cart, cooler, a few plastic chairs and a table, and ordered a can of Saigon beer and a Sprite and cracked out the chess set while the ladies continued roaming the market.

 Our next move was to go for a big walk to get our bearings.
 We grabbed a map and headed east.
 The first think we noticed is that the scooter is definitely king in this city and they seem to be allowed to do anything.
 Drive the wrong way up the street against traffic?
 No problem.
 Skip the street entirely to beat the traffic and drive on the sidewalk instead, dodging pedestrians?
 Sure.
 Carry your entire family, a television, a stack of plumbing pipes, and a chicken on a 50 cc scooter?
 You bet.
 The only limit to how you drive your scooter is your imagination and a relatively flat surface.